 On October 7, 2020, the REIT was formed to own and operate income-producing MHCs in the United States.
 The REIT was established under the laws of the Province of Ontario.
 The registered office of the REIT is located at 199 Bay Street, Suite 4000, Toronto, Ontario, M5L 1A9, Canada.
 The head office of the REIT is located at 467 Erlanger Road, Erlanger, Kentucky, 41018, United States.
-The Units trade in US dollars on the TSX stock exchange under the symbol "MHC.U".
+The Units trade on the TSX stock exchange in US dollars under the symbol "MHC.U" and in Canadian dollars under the symbol "MHC.UN".